 The Certificate II in Hospitality provides students with entry level hospitality skills to be able to work in a hospitality environment.
-This course teaches students a range of operational skills including food and beverage service, communication, and coffee making skills (barista), also in preparing simple dishes or sandwiches.
-Students learn how to provide excellent customer service, and important knowledge in safe work practices, hygiene and food safety.
+This course teaches students a range of operational skills including:

+- Food and beverage service

+- Communication

+- Coffee making skills (barista)

+- Preparing simple dishes and sandwiches

+- Provide excellent customer service

+- Knowledge of safe work practices, hygiene and food safety.

-This qualification provides a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafes and coffee shops.
+- Work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafes and coffee shops. - · Employment as a café attendant, catering assistant or food and beverage attendant